 - Reduced chances of dropping out of treatment

 What to Expect in the Dialectical Behavior Therapy Program

-At the rehab, the DBT program will offer several benefits, including:
+At our rehab center, the DBT program offers several benefits, including:

 - Ability to focus on changing thoughts